sheikhartin/water-jug-puzzle-from-scratch/README.md

 Water jug is a classic and also interesting puzzle to solve.
 You are given some number of jugs with a capacity and a initial state of water in each jug.
 Now you should do some operations to make the water in one jug to be equal to the goal amount.

 This puzzle in computer science is usually solved in two ways; the simplest way is to act step by step and the other is to use trees to show all possible situations ahead.
-In Die Hard 3, you saw that the challenge was done by emptying and filling the containers, but in this project I broke the classic rules and eliminated the fill operation.

-[Here](https://docs.google.com/presentation/d/1iDb--i5aA3QGvOIK6YzWG_KBNCoqV0NrjWOURZ6v59Y/edit?usp=sharing) is a slide presentation in Farsi.
+Here I will try to implement the simplest way.

 ![You can not drink under a hockey mask...](https://media.giphy.com/media/3oKIPaVO4VEyVnjsuk/giphy.gif)